• Skip to primary navigation

 6. The fastboot devices command

-When you are in the bootloader mode, none of your so-called ADB commands will work.
-This is because the android is not booted up and USB debugging bridge is not activated to communicate with.
-So in such scenarios, we use “fastboot” command to communicate with the device.
+When you are in bootloader mode, none of your so-called ADB commands will work.
+This is because the android is not booted up and the USB debugging bridge is not activated to communicate with.
+So in such scenarios, we use the “fastboot” command to communicate with the device.

-Fastboot is one of the best and lifesaving adb command available to Android users.
-You can pass files, communicate, revive deal smartphones and much more.
+Fastboot is one of the best and lifesaving adb commands available to Android users.
+You can pass files, communicate, revive deal smartphones, and much more.
 But make sure that you have adequate fastboot drivers for your android device because adb drivers won’t work here.

 adb reboot fastboot